het-tanis/prolug-labs/Linux-Labs/207-OS_STIG_Scan_with_SCC_Tool/step1/text.md

 Your team has to integrate with a U.S. Government system.
-There is a security requirement that you need to STIG (Secure Technical Implemenation Guide) your servers to a certain score.
+There is a security requirement that you need to STIG (Security Technical Implementation Guide) your servers to a certain score.
 You have decided to use the SCC tool to scan your servers to see where they are currently at before any remediation.

 Download and install the SCC tool.